 Flexible, high-performance cloud services for the way things work today.

-The NEC solution will initially be available for a limited set of select customers in Dallas.
+The ANE solution will initially be available for a limited set of select customers in Dallas.
 In 2020, Los Angeles and Atlanta are targeted for select customer availability.

-NEC, when deployed more broadly, will give businesses access to compute power closer to the network edge, leading to improved latency and optimized network routing, ultimately reducing the need for dedicated on-premises hardware.
-NEC is being designed to use AT&T high-bandwidth millimeter wave spectrum (5G+) where available, which opens eventual new possibilities for ultra low-latency mobile applications.
+ANE, when deployed more broadly, will give businesses access to compute power closer to the network edge, leading to improved latency and optimized network routing, ultimately reducing the need for dedicated on-premises hardware.
+ANE is being designed to use AT&T high-bandwidth millimeter wave spectrum (5G+) where available, which opens eventual new possibilities for ultra low-latency mobile applications.

 How might ANE work in your business?